 Leaders of the Built Environment

-Leaders of the Built Environment (LBE) represents students in the Sustainable Design and Construction program and seeks to build community within SDC, generate interest in sustainable engineering, expose students to industry leaders, and provide opportunities for academic and professional development, and positively impact the community.
+Leaders of the Built Environment (LBE) represents students in the Sustainable Design and Construction program and seeks to build community within SDC, generate interest in sustainable engineering from development to delivery, expose students to industry leaders, provide opportunities for academic and professional development, and positively impact the community.
 Information and contact info can be found at this link.
 If you are a prospective student interested in learning more, feel free to contact Awoe (LBE President) or Christina (LBE Vice President).

 Earthquake Engineering Research Institute

 The Earthquake Engineering Research Institute (EERI, http://www.eeri.org/) is a national, nonprofit, technical society of engineers, geoscientists, architects, planners, public officials, and social scientists.
 The purpose of the EERI Stanford Chapter is to advance Earthquake Engineering research, advance understanding of earthquakes and their consequences, and promote measures to mitigate their harmful effects.
 The EERI Stanford Chapter organizes various events for professional development, education and outreach, and networking.
 These activities include technical seminars, student seminars, outreach to high school students through SPLASH and SESI, and more.
 For more information about the Stanford chapter of EERI, visit our website: http://eeri.stanford.edu